-The subject of this appraisal is a teak timber interest held by the Stichting Administratie - en Trustkantoor Tectona (SATT).
+The subject of this appraisal is a teak timber interest held by the Stichting Bewaarder Tectona (SBT).
+The interest totals 12,795 productive hectares, of which, 906.36 are owned by local landowners and Floresteca S.A.

 PROPERTY IDENTIFICATION AND HISTORY